1¢ Four Freedoms

 For the stamp design, President Roosevelt selected Paul Manship’s painting, Liberty Holding the Lighted Torch of Freedom and Enlightenment.
 Unlike the previous World War II issues, the Four Freedoms stamp was positively received by stamp collectors and the public, who felt the stamp perfectly embodied the ideas it presented.

-By January 1941, World War II had wreaked havoc across the world.
-Germany had invaded Poland, Belgium, and Holland.
+By January 1941, World War II had wreaked havoc across the globe.
+Germany invaded Poland, Belgium, and Holland.
 Additionally, France had been defeated by a German blitz, leaving England the lone nation against Germany.
-The Soviet Union had invaded Finland and Japan was ruthlessly battling China.
+The Soviet Union invaded Finland, and Japan was ruthlessly battling China.

 President Roosevelt continued with perhaps one of his most famous speeches, saying, “In these future days which we seek to make secure, we look forward to a world founded upon four essential human freedoms.”
 Those freedoms are the freedom of speech and expression, the freedom to worship God in one’s own way, freedom from want, and freedom from fear.
-He concluded his speech stating that, “Our strength is our unity of purpose.
-To that high concept there can be no end save victory.”
+He concluded his speech stating that “Our strength is our unity of purpose.
+To that high concept, there can be no end save victory.”
+Roosevelt’s speech resonated around the world, offering hope to civilians suffering under Nazi oppression.